Chief Keef’s Net Worth: Cars, House, Salary, Biography, Assets (Updated: 2024)

 Chief Keef-Interscope Deal

 Chief Keef and Interscope Records agreed to a lucrative contract in June 2013.
-According to reports, the three-album contract was worth more than $6 million (before taxes, manager fees, lawyers, and expenses).
+The three-album contract was worth over $6 million (before taxes, manager fees, lawyers, and expenses).
 Following the terms of the agreement, Interscope gave Chief a $440,000 advance and an additional $300,000 to cover the cost of recording “Finally Rich” for a commercial release.

-Rappers often become inspired to create their songs after performing for years over tracks that have been created for them.
-And Keef has carried out that exact action.
+Rappers often become inspired to create their songs after performing for years over tracks created for them.
+Keef carried out that exact action.
 After much trial and error, he is now beginning to see success as his first significant production credit was only recently given with the release of Lil Uzi Vert’s sophomore album, Eternal Atake.
-This is Keef’s highest-charting project to date because the song debuted at the top of the Billboard 200 chart.
+This is Keef’s highest-charting project because the song debuted at the top of the Billboard 200 chart.

-Throughout his career, Chief Keef has been kicked out of several rental homes.
-He reportedly paid $11,000 a month to rent a house in Highland Park, Los Angeles, in 2014.
-For the 5,600-square-foot mansion at the time, Chief Keef reportedly owed more than $30,000 in back rent that year.
+Chief Keef has been kicked out of several rental homes throughout his career.
+In 2014, he reportedly paid $11,000 monthly to rent a house in Highland Park, Los Angeles.
+For the 5,600-square-foot mansion, Chief Keef allegedly owed more than $30,000 in back rent that year.

 Who is Chief Keef?